Deficiencies (last 4 years)

 |---|---|---|

-| RN 1 | Registered Nurse | Interviewed regarding fall interventions and narcotic administration |
+| RN 1 | Registered Nurse | Interviewed about narcotic administration and fall interventions. |

-| DON | Director of Nursing | Interviewed regarding multiple deficiencies including fall interventions, medication monitoring, and catheter care |
+| DON | Director of Nursing | Interviewed about multiple deficiencies including medication monitoring, catheter orders, and fall prevention. |

-| CNA 1 | Certified Nursing Assistant | Observed assisting residents and interviewed about feeding assistance |
+| CNA 3 | Certified Nursing Assistant | Observed and interviewed regarding feeding assistance and resident care. |

-| RN 2 | Registered Nurse | Interviewed about resident 46's extrapyramidal symptoms |
+| RN 2 | Registered Nurse | Interviewed about resident 46's extrapyramidal symptoms. |

-| RN 3 | Registered Nurse | Interviewed about wound treatment cart and medication administration |
+| LPN 2 | Licensed Practical Nurse | Interviewed about catheter care and wound treatment cart. |

 Viewing